sunriseateast/react-projects/readme.md

    only changes in DOM rather than rendering whole DOM.

 7. "flex justify-centre" put item horizontally at centre and "flex item-centre" put item       vertically centre

+8. h-screen class ensures that the container takes up the full height of the screen, allowing for vertical centering to be visible.

+9. the block class ensures that both the label and the input are displayed as block-level elements, taking up the full width of their container.

+10. The w-full class makes the input box take up the full width of its container by default, and md:w-auto makes it take up only as much width as necessary on medium-sized screens and above, allowing it to resize responsively.